lipsworld/WP_Shadow/README.md

 	}

 	/**
-	 * Simulates a task which should be performed in the background.
+	 * Assuming this is the task that should be performed in the background, this creates a log file in the script directory.
-	 *
 	 */
 	public function doTask( $aArgs ) {